No, I'm not coming to your webinar

 Not long after that, I get an email.
 That email is asking me to come to a webinar.
 The webinar’s next week, it’s going to take an hour, and I’ll learn everything I need to know about the company, their product or some adjacent issue.

 If the software was $500, or $5,000 per month, this would make perfect sense.
 If I’m making a major purchasing decision, then of course I’m going to want to consume detailed information in order to make that decision.
-But when an organisation’s product doesn’t cost that much in the first place, a webinar invite is using a sledgehammer to crack a walnut.
+But when an organisation’s product doesn’t cost that much in the first place, webinar marketing e is using a sledgehammer to crack a walnut.
 Here’s why:

 From low investment to high investment

 When I sign up for a trial or give my email in exchange for updates, I’m making an investment.
 I’m saying that I’d like to hear from the company.
 But I’m not ready to pay just yet - I need more information.
 So I’m willing to invest a little bit of time, and my email address, towards potentially doing business with this company.

 By just signing up for a trial, I’ve indicated that I’m not willing to invest much time in this organisation.
 If I wanted to spend time going deep on the ins and outs of their software or service, I’d get in touch with some questions.
 I’m sure a salesperson would be happy to take that call.
 By not making that call, I’m sending a strong signal to the organisation - I want information, but I’m not ready to spend much time or money.

 Now let’s go back to that webinar.
 Signing up for a webinar is a high investment.
 I need to fill out some kind of form.
 I need to faff around with some software.
 Most importantly, I need to give up an hour of my time.
 And it’s not just any hour - it’s a specific hour.
 That’s an even higher investment than (for example) an equivalent-length video, because I can at least consume a video during an hour of my choosing.